-With 20kms of dedicated mountain bike trails, plus a skills area featuring Australia's biggest pump track and a jump track, Hollybank, just 20 minutes outside of Launceston, offers a lot for mountain bikers in Tasmania.
+With 20kms of dedicated mountain bike trails, plus a skills area featuring a pump track and a jump track, Hollybank, just 20 minutes outside of Launceston, offers something a bit differetn for those either wanting to get out of Launceston or who are on their way to George Town or Derby.

 Hollybank offers a 4.5km easy 'green' trail which basically circles the reserve, and off this there is another 3.6km intermediate 'blue' grade circuit.
 Finally, for those who are really here to ride, there's a 10km descent (the Juggernaut) with the option of the double-black diamond "Ginger Ridge" and "Reverb" tracks near the top.